 Why You'll Love this Avocado Caprese Salad...

 Caprese has been one of my favorite foods since my trip to Italy many years ago.
-It's hard to mess with the perfection of the classic Caprese BUT I dare say this combination with Avocado making it an Avocado Caprese Salad is downright dreamy.
+It's hard to mess with the perfection of the classic Caprese BUT I dare say this combination with ripe avocados making it an Avocado Caprese Salad is downright dreamy.

-The combination of fresh sliced tomato, creamy mozzarella, smooth fresh avocado, fragrant just picked basil and peppery arugula is perfection on a plate.
+The combination of fresh sliced tomato, creamy fresh mozzarella cheese, smooth fresh avocado, fragrant just picked basil and peppery arugula is perfection on a plate.
 This really is SUMMER on a plate.

-Serve this salad as shown for a delicious vegetarian salad OR add chicken, fish or shrimp to make it a well rounded meal.
+Serve this salad as shown for a delicious vegetarian salad OR add some protein like chicken breast, fish, or shrimp to make it a well-rounded meal.

 Is caprese salad unhealthy?

-Caprese is actually a really healthy meal or snack!
+Classic Caprese salad is actually a really healthy meal or snack!
 The combination of fresh tomato and basil is full of antioxidants.
-You can overdue it with the amount of calories in the cheese and avocado, so do be mindful of your portions if you are concerned about that.
+You can overdo it with the number of calories in the cheese and avocado, so do be mindful of your portions if you are concerned about that.

-- Tomatoes: I used plum tomatoes for these photos, but you can use any type of fresh summer tomatoes.
+- Tomatoes: I used plum tomatoes for my Avocado Caprese Salad, but you can use any type of fresh summer tomatoes.
 Cherry tomatoes will even work!